Marina Tamayo -Training

 Marina Tamayo – Flamenco Training

-Marina has studied with some of the most influential teachers of Flamenco;
+Marina has studied with some of the most influential teachers of Flamenco teachers of this century. * = non gypsy

 • Monolete